Michigan Central Railroad: Jackson station

-Michigan Central Station: Dexter

-This train depot was built to replace a former station that had burned down.
+The Dexter, Michigan, train depot was built to replace a former station that had burned down.
 It served passenger trains until the early 1950s.
 Today, the station is home to the Ann Arbor Model Railroad Club, which hosts open houses the first Wednesday of each month.
 It also has some railroad memorabilia such as an old crossing signal and baggage cart.

-Michigan Central Station: Detroit
+Detroit station

 Michigan Central was the owner of Michigan Central Station in Detroit.
 Opened in 1913, the building is of the Beaux-Arts Classical style of architecture, designed by the Warren and Wetmore and Reed and Stem firms who also designed New York City's Grand Central Terminal.
 As such, Michigan Central Station bears more than a passing resemblance to New York's famed rail station.
+It was the world's tallest railroad terminal at that time.

 Last used by Amtrak in 1988, Michigan Central Station then become a victim of extensive vandalism.
 Over the next 30 years, several proposals and concepts for redevelopment were suggested, none coming to fruition.
 The estimated cost of renovations was $80 million, but the owners viewed finding the right use as a greater problem than financing.
 Though listed on the National Register of Historic Places, the Detroit City Council passed a resolution to demolish the station in April 2009.
-The council was then met with strong opposition from Detroit resident Stanley Christmas, who in turn, sued the city of Detroit to stop the demolition effort, citing the National Historic Preservation Act of 1966.
+The council was met with strong opposition from Detroit resident Stanley Christmas, who in turn, sued the city of Detroit to stop the demolition effort, citing the National Historic Preservation Act of 1966.
 The station shows up in the first part of the Godfrey Reggio movie Naqoyqatsi and is frequently used by Michael Bay in such films as The Island and Transformers.
 In May 2018, Ford Motor Company purchased the building for redevelopment into a mixed use facility and cornerstone of the company's new Corktown campus.

-Michigan Central Station: Niles
+Niles station

 The Michigan Central station at Niles, Michigan, is also famous, having appeared in several Hollywood movies.
-Like its sister station in Detroit, the station is listed on the National Register of Historic Places.
+It is listed on the National Register of Historic Places.

-Michigan Central Station: Battle Creek
+Battle Creek station

 The Michigan Central Railroad Depot (Battle Creek, MI) opened on July 27, 1888.
 Rogers and MacFarlane of Detroit designed the depot, one of several Richardsonian Romanesque-style stations between Detroit and Chicago in the late nineteenth century.
 Thomas Edison as well as presidents William Howard Taft and Gerald Ford visited here.
 The depot was acquired by the New York Central Railroad in 1918, Penn Central in 1968 and Amtrak in 1970.
 The depot was listed on the National Register of Historic Places in 1971 and is now Clara's on the River Restaurant.

-The Augusta Coaling Tower
+Augusta coaling tower

-Located between Augusta and Galesburg Michigan.
-The massive re-enforced concrete building stands over the Detroit to Chicago mainline.
+Located between Augusta and Galesburg Michigan, the massive re-enforced concrete building stands over the Detroit to Chicago mainline.
 Built in 1923, it was used to refuel and water steam engines.
 It fell out of use post-World War II, as diesel engines came onto the scene.